mdwelsh/howtoprof/README.md

-# mdwelsh.github.io
+# How to Prof

-This is Matt Welsh's Github page.
+This is the Github page for howtoprof.com.